Ficool

 But I marked it with a star anyway.

-That night, after brushing my teeth and changing into my favorite faded sleep shirt, I flopped into bed and stared at the ceiling.
+That night, after brushing my teeth and changing into my favorite faded sleep shirt, I flopped into bed and stared up at the ceiling.

-I hadn't dreamed in two nights.
+I hadn't dreamed of Damon in two nights.

-Young.
-Smiling.
-Charmed and dangerous even in his humanity.
+Damon was standing there he looked charming and dangerous even in his humanity.

 His eyes, though…

-She twirled away from the piano and beckoned him.
+That's when Katherine twirled away from the piano and beckoned him.

 "Dance with me, Damon," she purred.